43r63w/LunaEdgeAssignment/README.md

 The solution consists of the following projects:

+The application is a monolith split into n-layer arichetecture

 - **LunaTask.Api**: The main API project.
 - **LunaTask.BLL**: The business logic layer.
 - **LunaTask.DAL**: The data access layer.